 Rhubarb Barbecue Sauce

-Sweetened by natural sorghum with a chipotle pepper to give it a kick in the pants, there’s no excuse to use a store bought bottle again.
+Rhubarb BBQ Sauce is sweetened by natural sorghum with a chipotle pepper to give it a kick in the pants, there’s no excuse to use store bought sauce again.

 - •Toss the rhubarb, onion, and cloves on a baking sheet and roast in the oven for about 20 minutes.